Using SlideRoom to Showcase Your Portfolio (Tips & Examples)

 Step-by-Step Tips for Uploading to SlideRoom

 Once your files are ready, logging in and uploading is straightforward.
 What matters is how you sequence and contextualize your work.
-Place strong anchor pieces first, vary mediums, and ensure captions add context beyond the visuals.
+Place strong anchor pieces (such as observational drawing) first, and show a variety of media and concepts.
+Make sure that your captions tell us more than the image: what makes you and your art totally unique.
+Your sequence of images should show a progression: growing complexity, a sustained investigation, the development of a sophisticated concept.

 Pro Tip

 SlideRoom also allows you to include an artist statement or program-specific written responses.
-Treat these as extensions of your portfolio—not as a filler.
+This is a fantastic opportunity for you to make an unforgettable impression and show us how your process and work are unique.
+These written pieces can expand on your portfolio in powerful ways.
+Don’t consider them just ‘filler.’
 Write as if you’re walking an admissions officer through your process and growth.

 Submission checklist before hitting submit: